 Fabrication and forming processes are studied, with emphasis on the development of design concepts and skills in their application to the studio practice of metalsmithing and jewelry.
 Studio fee charged.
 6 contact hours.

-Prerequisite: Concurrent enrollment in or completion of ART 204 or ART 205, or consent of department chair.

 Offered: Fall, Spring.

 ART 223 - Metalsmithing and Jewelry: Casting/Duplication Processes (3)